copsTvFan/cops-episode-guide/episode-numbering.md

    Run Accident`
 3. Search for that exact string in the guide here
 4. If there's exactly one match, you have found the episode.
-If there are multiple matches, compare the city and office name(s) to find the correct one
+If there are multiple matches, compare the city and officer name(s) to find the correct one
 5. Use the production number to unambiguously refer to the episode.